Orthrost/my-projects/README.md

 # my-projects
 Test task

-For this project I used Maven, Spring framefork and H2 in-memeory database.
+For this project I used Maven, Spring framefork and H2 in-memory database.

 I ran into a problem running this project from the command line using jetty.
 The application works fine when I run it within eclipse using jetty.
 For some reason the neccessary bean cannot be defined when runnig from the command line.